polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-Etc, etc, etc. Hence, we can now _query our code_, and ask it arguably any question we can phrase, and our Magic backend will instantly answer our question, and return the answer to our question, relating to what our code actually code, and which files are doing it.
+Etc, etc, etc. Hence, we can now _query our code_, and ask it arguably any question we can phrase, and our Magic backend will instantly answer our question, and return the answer to our question, relating to what our code actually does, and what files are doing it.
 So with some Hyperlambda creativity, we have _"read"_ for our code, almost like the following pseudo SQL would yield.